39P/Oterma: Orbital development

 Comet 39P/Oterma is an object with a rather unstable orbit in the long run because at irregular time intervals it undergoes very close approaches to the giant planets Jupiter and Saturn that severely influence and alter its orbit.
 This is also the reason why no definite statements can be made concerning the long-time development of its orbital characteristics for a period of more than a couple of hundred years in the past or in the future.

 Apart from relatively precise statements for a few hundred years around our epoch, further conclusions can only be drawn by the use of statistical methods.
 By means of the software SOLEX 11.0 by A. Vitagliano and based on the values of the currently best known orbital elements of 39P/Oterma and their uncertainties from the JPL Small Body Database, a set of 400 clones of the “mean” comet with randomly Gaussian distributed orbital elements (using their mean values and their sigma-values) was created and the orbital development of this bundle of objects with nearly identical orbits at the start epoch was calculated back in the past and forth in the future (neglecting non-gravitational effects).
 The result of these statistical calculations is presented in the following paragraphs.

 Not much can be said about the orbit of 39P/Oterma before the 19th century.
 It could have been anywhere either inside the orbit of Jupiter (least probable), between the orbits of Jupiter and Saturn (most probable), or even a Saturn-crossing one.
 Anyhow, even if it had not been there before, with a probability of 20% a close encounter (< 2 AU) with Jupiter happened between 1815 and 1817 which brought the orbit of 39P/Oterma for a longer period in a defined orbit.
 Thus at least from the beginning of the 19th century till 1937 the comet's orbit was framed by Saturn's orbit on the outside and Jupiter's orbit in the inside.
 That means, 39P/Oterma was at this period a centaur-like object as it is today with no chance of being observed from Earth.

-Following a closer approach to Jupiter (1.44 AU/215.6 Mio. km) on 27 March 1903, however, the comet's orbit was slightly perturbed so that its next approach to Jupiter on 27 October 1937 became an extremely close one like it probably had not happened for many centuries before.
-On this day, the comet approached Jupiter to only 0.165 AU/24.7 Mio km and this had very peculiar consequences.
+Following a closer approach to Jupiter of 1.44 au on 27 March 1903, however, the comet's orbit was slightly perturbed so that its next approach to Jupiter on 27 October 1937 became an extremely close one like it probably had not happened for many centuries before.
+On this day, the comet approached Jupiter to only 0.165 au and this had very peculiar consequences.